CleverTap/clevertap-unity-sdk/docs/Instructions-Android.md

 ![Android Build Settings](/docs/images/android_settings.png  "Android Build Settings")

 2. Once you enable the custom Android Manifest, ensure to add additional configurations to enable Push Notifications and override the default `UnityActivity`.
-Add your Bundle Identifier, FCM Sender ID, CleverTap Account ID, CleverTap Token, and Deep Link URL scheme (if applicable):
+Add your Bundle Identifier, Deep Link URL scheme (if applicable).
+You can also add your account configuration manually if you did not user the CleverTap Setting from the Unity Editor.

+    1. In case you have implemented your own `android.app.Application` class, add the following code in it:
+        ```java
+        @Override
+        public void onCreate() {
+            ActivityLifecycleCallback.register(this);
+            super.onCreate();
+            CleverTapUnityAPI.initialize(this);
+        }
+        ```
+        Otherwise use `com.clevertap.unity.CleverTapUnityApplication` as shown in the Manifest below.

+    2. In case you have implemented your own Launcher Activity, add the following code in it:
+        ```java
+        @Override
+        protected void onCreate(Bundle savedInstanceState) {
+            super.onCreate(savedInstanceState);
+            CleverTapUnityAPI.onLauncherActivityCreate(this);
+        }

+        @Override
+        public void onNewIntent(Intent intent) {
+            super.onNewIntent(intent);
+            CleverTapUnityAPI.onLauncherActivityNewIntent(this, intent);
+        }
+        ```
+        Otherwise use `com.clevertap.unity.CleverTapOverrideActivity` as shown in the Manifest below.

 ```xml